-Our Cambridge BRC Immunity and Infection theme involves groups of researchers that are housed across the Addenbrooke's campus in a number of different departments and institutes.
+Our Cambridge BRC Immunity, Infection & Inflammation theme involves groups of researchers that are housed across the Addenbrooke's campus in a number of different departments and institutes.
 We have brought this thematic group together to promote patient-based research, and, in so doing, have demonstrated that the breadth and depth of research in this area is much greater than had been previously realised, as evidenced by our external grant income and relative productivity.

-The Immunity and Infection theme supports translational research in three ways:
+The Immunity, Infection & Inflammation theme supports translational research in three ways:

-- By funding a half-time secretary who supports the Cambridge Immunology Initiative in order to promote increased interaction within the theme across the campus.
+• By funding a coordinator who supports the Cambridge Immunology Network in order to promote increased interaction within the theme across the campus.
 This initiative provides a web focus for the Cambridge Immunology community, arranges a seminar series, has industrial partners (Roche; GSK; Genzyme; MedImmune) to promote translation, and organises postdoctoral fellow and student immunology events.

-- The major focus of the Immunity and Infection theme is to carefully target resources to translational programmes in areas where traditional grant funding is difficult to obtain, or where pump-priming is necessary.
-This has resulted in a number of publications, patents and changes to clinical practice as outlined in our recent highlights section.
+• The Immunity, Infection & Inflammation theme has established a Cell Phenotyping Hub, situated centrally on E6 to allow the rapid processing of unscreened patient samples, and liaising closely with the CIMR.
+The Cambridge BRC provides capital support for this campus-wide core facility.
+The major focus of the Immunity and Infection theme is to carefully target resources to translational programmes in areas where traditional grant funding is difficult to obtain, or where pump-priming is necessary.
+This has resulted in a number of publications, patents and changes to clinical practice.

 I would like to take this opportunity to acknowledge the vital contribution made by Cambridge BioResource which continues to help recruit public volunteers that are so central to our work.